 Current Job Openings:

-Commuter Bus Mechanic: Responsible for maintenance, and repair of vehicles, establishment and continual maintenance commuter vehicle service records.
+Responsible for maintenance, and repair of vehicles, establishment and continual maintenance fleet service records.
 Coordinate and schedule vehicles for preventive maintenance.
+Schedule is Monday-Friday 9a-6p with hour lunch, must be avaiablable for call outs.

 Maintains Audit and Operational Testing records.
 Prepare and maintain vehicle specifications that would be used by Valley Transit.
-Diagnose vehicular problems and repair.
+Diagnose vehicular problems and make arrangements for repairs.

 Takes action to correct safety deficiencies and provide a safe working environment.